 - Become fluent in the command-line shell, and use Linux.
 Ubuntu is a popular choice.
 Learn a real text editor like Vim or Emacs.

 - Then learn a statically-typed programming language.
 Maybe Go, Swift, C, Java, or Scala.

 - Be active on GitHub.
+This is how you can show off your programming, documentation, and collaboration skills.
 You can start by posting code from class projects.
 Include a well-developed README file and a free licence.
 Then learn how to contribute to other people's projects.

 - On writing papers: be direct, and expect your audience to mostly "skim" your paper.
 This paper is a nice example, especially the first half.
 Simon Peyton Jones has some nice advice on how to write research papers and how to give presentations

 - Do internships as much as possible!!
 This is really important!

 - Read up on how to do a technical interview.
 Here are some examples: 1, 2, 3, 4, 5, 6